Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 ![A Picture of a Hurricane, taken by NASA](hurricane.webp)

-One massive convience (and source of lock in) offered by major tech players is Cloud Storage.
+One massive convenience (and source of lock in) offered by major tech players is Cloud Storage.
 Its a big deal because its (relatively) easy to set up, has predictable costs, and produces lots of *recurring* revenue.

 In this first dive into personal data ownership, I'm going to walk through setting up and using an open-source